aswain009/java-oop-class-notes/week-four.md

 - uncaught exceptions terminate the program

 ## Differentiate between checked and unchecked exceptions.
+- unchecked exceptions are exceptions that are due to programmer error
+    - the programmer can write code to avoid these exceptions
 - checked exceptions are exceptions that are explicitly thrown in the code
-- unchecked exceptions are exceptions that are due to programmer error
-    - thr programmer can write code to avoid these exceptions

 ## Use the keywords throws, try, throw, catch, and finally to implement exception handling.
 - `throw` indicates you've found an error, something that you can't fix